ggeorgovassilis/fauxjsp/README.md

 * Not all JSP implicit objects are available
 * Newline handling in output is not strict
 * Scriptlets are implemented via [beanshell](http://www.beanshell.org) which means that there might be deviations from how scriptlets are handled normally.
+* The JSP language ecosystem is rather complex; HTML, JSTL, EL and scriptlets are frequently mixed in the same file which is hard to parse.
+Fauxjsp uses very simple parsers which means that it's likely to get confused by delimiters used in code, e.g.
+"<" or ">" as strings in scriptlets, "{" or "}" as strings in EL etc.

 ## Getting started